MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-tutorial-single-subnet.md

 ## Create an availability group

-You're now ready to configure an availability group by doing the following tasks:
+You're now ready to create and configure an availability group by doing the following tasks:

 * Create a database on the first SQL Server instance.
 * Take both a full backup and a transaction log backup of the database.